Fitness Model Bruna Rangel Lima Sizzles In A Minuscule Bikini On Instagram

 Bruna let her hair down and looked straight into the camera to pull off a very sultry pose.
 According to the geotag, the picture was captured at Deerfield Beach, Florida.

-As of this writing, and within a few hours of going live, the picture has racked up about 50,000 likes and about 550 comments where fans and followers drooled over the model’s hotness and showered her with various complimentary comments.
+As of this writing, and within a few hours of going live, the picture has racked up about 50,000 likes and about 550 comments, as fans and followers drooled over the model’s hotness and showered her with various complimentary comments.

-Some of Bruna fellow models also liked the picture, including Nina Serebrova, Natalia Garibotto and Hannah Palmer, among others.
+Some of Bruna fellow models also liked the picture, including Nina Serebrova, Natalia Garibotto, and Hannah Palmer, among others.

 “You are my fitness motivation,” one of her fans commented on the picture.